Watts-Lab/task-mapping/tasks/Production tasks (Hackman).md

 (d) Fifteen minutes of work.
 Time warnings given at 5-minute intervals.
 (e) Administration of a “Task Description Questionnaire”.
 (f) Repeat of steps c-e for the second, third, and fourth tasks.
-(g) Administration of posttest instruments,
+(g) Administration of post-test instruments.

 The 108 experimental groups produced a total of 432 different written group products.
 (These products were assigned random identification numbers and then typed and mimeographed onto 5 x 8-inch cards.)